MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+**2025-02-11 - Levels 2 & 4** - Finished disassembling the Music.IFF file containing the music & SFX for Levels 2 & 4.
+Included a test program to allow playback of the sounds.
+You can also cycle through the sounds using the left mouse button.

 **2025-02-07 - Levels 2 & 4** - Started disassembling the music code for the levels.
 Still work in progress.

 **2025-02-07 - Levels 2 & 4** - Fixed all assembler errors,can now build the 'code' executable for the level.
 Nextjob is to begin including the data files and start getting the executable to run from within VSCode.